-You can resolve CPP Amount is Not Calculating Error by just following the mentioned steps:
+You can resolve Sage 50 CPP amount is not calculating Error by just following the mentioned steps.

 Step 1: Confirm that QPP/CPP is Checked to Calculate

-- Select setup, then go settings and select payroll, and finally go to incomes.
+- Select setup, then go to settings select payroll, and finally go to incomes.

 - For Income, put a checkmark in the Calculate QPP /CPP.

 Step 2: Confirm that the Payroll ID is Active